 A small business loan is sometimes necessary for many business owners to fund growth or meet other short-term cash flow needs.
 Whether you’re just starting out, looking to expand, building inventory, or just need a little extra capital, securing a loan is a process that many business owners will need to take at one point.
-Loans need not cause you uncertainty—as long as you have a plan in place for paying them back.
+Loans need not cause you uncertainty—as long as you have a plan in place for paying back your loan.

 Here are three simple tips that will make repayment easier: